 >Y-you can't know there isn't some other spacetime!

-That's what I fucking said you simpleton. >Quantum tunneling and fluctuation post heat death
+That's what I fricking said you simpleton.

 The idea of quantum tunneling a false vacuum into a true vacuum is an incomplete theoretical model that isn't even at the point where it has any testable observations whatsoever